 The humanitarian response system in Ethiopia is relatively robust and, in 2011, was attributed with averting major loss of life.
-However, there are concerns around whether the humanitarian response system can sustain its performance into the future as it is having to cope with increasing frequency, cost, variety and geographic spread of humanitarian needs within Ethiopia’s borders.
+However, there are concerns around whether the humanitarian response system can sustain its performance into the future as it is coping with increasing frequency, cost, variety and geographic spread of humanitarian needs within its borders.

 Food insecurity continues to be a challenge for Ethiopia.
 The Government’s Productive Safety Net Programme (PSNP), one of the key programmes supported by Ireland, provides some of the most vulnerable households in Ethiopia, who would otherwise need food aid through emergency channels, with predictable cash or food support in return for vital work on projects such as land rehabilitation.

 This is one of the largest social safety net programmes currently operating in Africa and it is making a significant contribution.
 Over seven and half million people benefitted from the programme in 2013.

 Our support is focused on some of the most vulnerable households, especially those headed by women, so that they can cope better with shocks like failing rains or rising food prices.
 And, in this way, they can avoid resorting to short-term coping mechanisms like selling off their livestock.

 We also work with organisations to improve farmer capacity and credit provision, as well as to develop food production capacities, value chains and alternative livelihood opportunities (on and off farm).